VcDevel/Vc/.github/CONTRIBUTING.md

 * Naming is very important.
 Take time to choose a name that clearly explains the intended functionality & usage of the entity.
 * Type names typically use `CamelCase`.
+No underscores.
 * Function and variable names use `camelCase`.
+No underscores.
+* Acronyms that appear in camel case names must use lowercase letters for all characters after the first characters. (e.g. `SimdArray`, `simdFunction`)
 * Traits use `lower_case_with_underscores`.
 * Macros are prefixed with `Vc_` and use `Vc_ALL_CAPITALS_WITH_UNDERSCORES`.
   Macro arguments use a single underscore suffix.
   Include guards are prefixed with `VC_` instead.
 * File names use `alllowercasewithoutunderscores`.
-Basically it is the type name declared/defined in the file with all letters in lower case.
+Basically, it is the type name declared/defined in the file with all letters in lower case.
 * There are exceptions and inconsistencies in the code.
 Don't bother.

+### Design Guidelines

+* *Avoid out parameters.* Use the return value insted.
+Use `std::tuple` if you need to return multiple values.
+* *Look for alternatives to in-out parameters.* An obvious exception (and thus design alternative) is the implicit `this` parameter to non-static member functions.
+* Consequently, *pass function parameters by const-ref or by value.*
+  Use const-ref for types that (potentially) require more than two CPU registers.
+(Consider fundamental types and the fundamental `Vector<T>` types to require one register, each.)
+  By value otherwise.
+* *Ensure const-correctness.* Member functions use the `const` qualifier if they do not modify observable state.
+Use `mutable` members for unobservable state.
+* *Avoid macros.* Possible alternatives are constexpr variables and template code.

 ## Git History